List of Marvel Comics teams and organizations: Wildboys

+The Wildboys are an organization appearing in American comic books published by Marvel Comics.

 The Wildboys are an unruly pair of street-dwellers that enjoy committing violent acts of vandalism.
 They are highly formidable street-fighters and are greatly skilled in the use of knives and other conventional street hardware.
 When the Horsemen of Apocalypse attacked Manhattan during the events of the Fall of the Mutants and caused a blackout, a Vietnam veteran named Ammo organized a gang including the Wildboys, who looted the city.
 Sometime later, Typhoid Mary gathered the Wildboys together with Ammo, Bullet, and Bushwacker to attack Daredevil; the criminals beat Daredevil so badly that they nearly killed him.